palaeoware/trevosim/docs/filecommands.rst

 Fitness histogram
 ^^^^^^^^^^^^^^^^^

 The fitness algorithm for TREvoSim is described in Keating et al. (2020).
 The fitness landscape varies depends on the simulation settings.
 This menu command (shortcut ctrl + shift + h) provides a basic assessment of that landscape by showing the distribution of fitnesses for every possible genome for the current settings.
-It provides an option to select how many bits in the test organism's genome as larger genome sizes (e.g. |gt| 16) take exponentially longer given the need to try every potential genome rearrangement.
+It provides an option to select how many bits in the test organism's genome: run times increase exponentially and larger genome sizes (e.g. |gt| 20) can take a significant amount of time.

 Run tests
 ^^^^^^^^^